Project Title: A Randomized Controlled Trial of Incentives Vs. Environmental Strategies for Weight Loss

 Project Dates: 2014-2019

 Obesity is the second leading cause of preventable death in the U.S. and has been linked to high blood pressure, type 2 diabetes, heart disease, and osteoarthritis.
 Research has shown that losing weight can improve risk factors and reduce the occurrence of chronic disease.
 In order to achieve these health outcomes, however, the weight loss has to be maintained; yet, successful strategies for long-term maintenance are lacking.
-To address this knowledge gap, researchers at the University of Pennsylvania Prevention Research Center will conduct a study to compare four different promising strategies to achieve weight loss and maintenance of weight loss in obese employee populations.
+To address this knowledge gap, researchers at the University of Pennsylvania Prevention Research Center conducted a study to compare four different promising strategies to achieve weight loss and maintenance of weight loss in obese employee populations.

 Researchers recruited 328 employees from the City of Philadelphia, Independence Blue Cross, and the Southeastern Pennsylvania Transportation Authority (SEPTA.)
 To qualify, the participants must be obese and have at least one other risk factor, such as high blood pressure, diabetes, or smoking.
 They were then randomly assigned to receive one of four approaches: